 One calculation you can derive from this report is the average collection period.
 This can be helpful for your financial planning process by knowing the average number of days it takes to collect on sales.
-It can also highlight the customers who may be delinquent of frequently late on payments.
-You may want to address some of those customers to insure you maintain strong cash flow.
+It can also highlight the customers who may be delinquent or frequently late on payments.
+You may want to address some of those customers to insure you maintain a strong cash flow.

 The report will also identify invoices that are still open and determine the financial reliability of your customers.
 How often should you review your aging report?
 At least monthly and ideally more often.